Contact Us

 Lori Connell

 Reina first learned of Mi Esperanza from her friend Maria Salazar, a sewing student.
 She heard of Mi Esperanza's free computer course for women living in poverty.
-She immediately signed up and knew this course would benefit her life, but she did not imagine how joining the Mi Esperanza program would change her and her family's lives.
-After graduating from the computer course in 2006, she applied for a job in the Mi Esperanza Maquila.
+She immediately signed up, knowing this course would benefit her life, but she did not imagine how joining the Mi Esperanza program would change not only her own life but also that of her family.
+After graduating from the computer course in 2006, she applied for a job at the Mi Esperanza Maquila.

-Guadalupe Betancour was in charge of the maquila, and she knew about Reyna's sewing skills and recommended that Reina be hired.
+Guadalupe Betancourt was in charge of the maquila, and she was aware of Reina's sewing skills, recommending that Reina be hired.
 Reina was part of our artisan team until she was promoted to sewing instructor and maquila manager in 2016.
-She is so thankful for her work because she has been able to provide education to her daughters.
-One of her goals was to see her daughter Heydie receive a diploma from a private university.
+She is grateful for her work because it has enabled her to provide education for her daughters.
+One of her goals was to see her daughter, Heydie, receive a diploma from a private university.
 Heydie has completed university and holds two degrees.
-Her younger daughter Stephanie is now attending university.
+Her younger daughter, Stephanie, is now attending university.

 Reyna at a glance